 \section{FS2-Deep halo catalogue characterisation}

-In order to generate FS2-Deep mock catalogues, we first characterise the HMFs in the light-cone for the whole redshift range.
+To generate FS2-Deep mock catalogues, we first characterise the HMFs in the light cone for the whole redshift range.
 We also correct the halo masses and concentrations for lower-mass haloes due to resolution effects.
-In this section, we describe this procedure in order to obtain the characterised and corrected halo catalogue that will be taken as input by the \texttt{SciPIC} pipeline.
+In this section we describe this procedure in order to obtain the characterised and corrected halo catalogue that will be taken as input by the \texttt{SciPIC} pipeline.